CM Punk: Early life

 Phillip Jack Brooks was born in Chicago, Illinois, on October 26, 1978.
 He is the youngest son of housewife Harriet Jadwiga (née Kowalski; 1946–2016) and electrician Daniel Brooks.
 His mother was born in Germany to Polish parents, while his father had Irish ancestry.
-Brooks' umbilical cord was wrapped around his neck upon birth, causing his face to appear blue.
+Brooks has said his umbilical cord was wrapped around his neck upon birth, causing his face to appear blue.
 He and his estranged older brother, Michal, were raised in Lockport, Illinois.

-Brooks' father struggled with alcoholism, which led him to adopt a straight edge lifestyle as a teenager.
+Brooks' father struggled with alcoholism, which led him to adopt a straight-edge lifestyle as a teenager.
 His mother, whom he was also estranged from, suffered from bipolar disorder; he later reportedly obtained a restraining order against her in June 2013.
 Due to his turbulent childhood, Brooks was welcomed into the family of his childhood best friend, Chez.
 His first job was at a comic book shop named All American Comics in Evergreen Park, Illinois, which closed in January 2022.
 "Rowdy" Roddy Piper was an early influence on Brooks; he cites him as the reason he pursued professional wrestling.
 He was arrested multiple times during his time as a student at Lockport Township High School.